mmahisans/Mahisans/README.md

 **`Computer Science Student | Data Enthusiast`**

-As a curious and explorative individual, Mahisa is committed to continuously expanding his knowledge and skills.
-Mahisa is a dependable and adaptable team player with a track record of effectively managing and collaborating with teams of all sizes.
-Mahisa’s work ethic and commitment to achieving results ensure that he consistently deliver high quality work.
+Hi!
+Welcome to my Github Page👋.
+My name is Mahisa Naraya Sakti, but most people call me May, and I am a third-year Computer Science student at Universitas Gadjah Mada.
+As a curious and explorative Computer Science Student, I am committed to continuously expanding my knowledge and skills.
+I am a dependable and adaptable team player with a track record of effectively managing and collaborating with teams of all sizes.
+My work ethic and commitment to achieving results ensure that he consistently delivers high quality work

 ### 🧰 Languages and Tools